How To Master The Harp Harmonic Technique On Acoustic Guitar

 Harp-Harmonic-Gm11-Chord

-To sound the harmonics of this chord, simply place your index finger directly over the 15th fret, which is exactly 12 frets above from where you are fretting your notes.
+To sound the harmonics of this chord, simply place your index finger directly over the 15th fret, which is exactly 12 frets above where you are fretting your notes.

 Here are the harmonics ascending and descending the strings of the Gm11 chord: